-- the directors' use of the going concern basis of accounting in preparation of the consolidated nonstatutory financial information is not appropriate; or - the directors have not disclosed in the consolidated non-statutory financial information any identified material uncertainties that may cast significant doubt about the company's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from the date when the consolidated non-statutory financial information are authorised for issue.
+In auditing the consolidated non-statutory financial information, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the consolidated non-statutory financial information is appropriate.

+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the company's ability to continue as a going concern for a period of at least twelve months from when the consolidated non-statutory financial information are authorised for issue.